pwang649/myWiki/docs/Combinatorics/Planar.md

 *The graph $K_5$ is not planar.*

 Again, let us suppose that $K_5$ is planar.
-As it has five vertices and ten edges, it follows from Theorem 12.2 that it must have seven faces.
-As K5 is a complete graph, all its faces must be triangles.
+As it has five vertices and ten edges, it follows from Euler's Theorem that it must have seven faces.
+As $K_5$ is a complete graph, all its faces must be triangles.
 Seven triangles, however, would need 21 edges, which is impossible as each of the ten edges of $K_5$ is used in exactly two faces.

 ### Kuratowski's Theorem